 - 3.1 The Intermediary Program came into effect from 1 July 2018 after the participating venues of the Courts were gazetted, pursuant to section 389F(1)(b) of the Act, and the panel of intermediaries established, pursuant to section 389H of the Act. - 3.2 The scheme in Division 2 of Part 8.2A of the Act applies to relevant criminal proceedings at a participating venue of a Court that involve a witness (including the complainant), other than the accused, who is under the age of 18 years or a person with a cognitive impairment ('vulnerable witness'). - 3.3 The criminal proceedings to which the scheme applies are set out in section 389A(1) of the Act (but see [3.4] below).
 The scheme applies at any stage of the relevant criminal proceeding including an appeal or rehearing.
-The scheme applies to a criminal proceeding commenced on or after 28 February 2018 or a criminal proceeding following the committal of an accused on or after that date irrespective of when the offence is alleged to have been committed.6 - 3.4 However, the Intermediary Program operates more narrowly than as set out in the Act, and is not currently available for all witnesses who would otherwise be eligible.
-The scope of the program is: - (a) complainants in sexual offences court proceedings who are vulnerable witnesses; - (b) vulnerable witnesses, apart from the accused, in homicide court proceedings; and
+The scheme applies to a criminal proceeding commenced on or after 28 February 2018 or a criminal proceeding following

-4 Criminal Procedure Act 2009 s 389AB as introduced by Justice Legislation Amendment (Sexual Offences and Other Matters) Act 2022.
+Criminal Procedure Act 2009 s 389AB as introduced by Justice Legislation Amendment (Sexual Offences and Other Matters) Act 2022.

-A video of best practice examples of how to conduct and appear in a ground rules hearing with and without an intermediary is available at www.judicialcollege.vic.edu.au/resources/how-conduct-ground-rules-hearing.
+&lt;sup>5 A video of best practice examples of how to conduct and appear in a ground rules hearing with and without an intermediary is available at www.judicialcollege.vic.edu.au/resources/how-conduct-ground-rules-hearing.